 He’s not the God of the last minute.
 He’s the God of above and beyond what we think is the last minute.
 Like me working when my husband didn’t see it, God is always working.
 He works unseen all things for good (Romans 8:28)

 Pray without ceasing for His will, and wait.
 You will see the power and glory of His divine hand – His yet unseen, unexpected miracle.

 “Therefore the Lord will wait, that He may be gracious to you; And therefore He will be exalted, that He may have mercy on you.
 For the Lord is a God of justice; blessed are all those who wait for Him.” – Isaiah 30:18

 What are you currently praying for that seems beyond reach?
 Remember, He is the God of the impossible (Luke 1:37).

 With God, it’s impossible to be impossible.

 Have you seen God’s power and glory in answered prayer?
 Please share, we’d all love to have our faith built through your testimony.

 Would you like to strengthen your prayer life?
 Our families, our country and our world certainly need our faithful, fervent prayers.
 Pursuing Prayer is great for personal or group study.
 Find out more here.

-Pursuing Prayer is available on Amazon or anywhere books are sold.
+Pursuing Prayer is the winner of a 2020 Selah Award and is available on Amazon or anywhere books are sold.